This Is Why You Were Ghosted After A Job Interview

 That said, Lalane notes that it’s always important for candidates to follow up, even if it feels repetitive.
 “It doesn’t make you look bad," she says.
 "It makes you look excited, eager, and engaged.”

 While it’s helpful to know what the hiring process looks like from the inside of a company, it’s equally important to know where you stand legally as an applicant.
-James Murphy is an employment lawyer in New York City who specialises in wage and hour law.
-Murphy says that certain public employers are obligated to inform applicants who are not selected for a position.
+James Murphy is an employment lawyer in New York City who specializes in wage and hour law.
+Murphy says that certain public employers, such as states and municipalities, are obligated to inform applicants who are not selected for a position.
 This, however, varies widely depending on location.

 But when it comes to private employers, there are no such requirements.
 “Employers sometimes will inform applicants that they haven't been selected, but they do so solely as a courtesy; there's no legal requirement that they do so,” Murphy says.
 This silence can stem from legal motivations that many aren’t aware of.
 For example, if a company gives a reason for their decision not to hire you, it could easily be spun as discrimination, Murphy says, and many businesses find it easier to just go quiet instead.